mscale92/jquery-workshop/README.md

 ```
 * Read about [Google Static Maps API](https://developers.google.com/maps/documentation/static-maps/intro)
 * Using jQuery and AJAX, find out the position of the ISS, and change the `src` of the image to be a google maps static image
 * The image should be centered where the ISS is, and there should be a marker.
-Bonus points if you can put a custom marker!
+Bonus points if you can put a custom marker -- read that documentation!!
 * Using the [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setInterval) function, call your
-code every once in a while to get a different map from Google.
+code repeatedly to get a new ISS position, then update the `src` of the image based on that.
 * **NOTE**: Make sure you get an API key, because you'll be calling the Google Maps API quite often!
-I wouldn't suggest going
-less than 30 seconds, and even then you might get limited by Google!
+* **NOTE**: To limit the calls you make to the Google Maps API, don't use setInterval from the start.
+First make sure that your code is working well by calling your function only once.
+When you feel that your code is working, activate the `setInterval` and set it to a low value to admire your hard work :)